aws/aws-application-networking-k8s/docs/guides/pod-readiness-gates.md

 Once labelled, the controller will add the pod readiness gates to all subsequently created pods.

-The readiness gates have the prefix `<TBD>` and the controller injects the config to the pod spec only during pod creation.
+The readiness gates have the condition type ```application-networking.k8s.aws/pod-readiness-gate``` and the controller injects the config to the pod spec only during pod creation.

 ## Object Selector
 The default webhook configuration matches all pods in the namespaces containing the label `aws-application-networking-k8s/pod-readiness-gate-inject=enabled`.
 You can modify the webhook configuration further to select specific pods from the labeled namespace by specifying the `objectSelector`.
 For example, in order to select ONLY pods with `aws-application-networking-k8s/pod-readiness-gate-inject: enabled` label instead of all pods in the labeled namespace, you can add the following `objectSelector` to the webhook: